Skip to main content

 If a question lands that you did not prepare for: the answer is “I need to think about that one.
 Let me get back to you tomorrow.”
 That is a better answer than improvising something you might have to walk back.

-Trust is built in the follow-ups, not the announcement
+Trust is built in the follow-ups, not the announcement.

 One all-hands does not build trust in a tool like this.
 The plan below is the communication cadence that does.
-Copy these into your calendar now.

-Short Slack update — the first week
+Short Slack update

 Post in general.
 Two to three sentences.
 “First week of ClarityLift is running.
 We enabled [list].
 So far the major signal has been [one specific thing, aggregate].
 I'll share a fuller view at 30 days.”